ArindamDutta02082001/Spring_Starter/08_Kafka ( implmented in major proj )/Readme.md

-# Kafka
+# Message Queue

-- Open source streaming system used in stream processing , real time data in pipelines at scale
-- kafka is used not only in push notification service but also in linkedin connection recommendation system , movie recommendation by netflix etc , live location in delivery or cab system, async publisher publish events / message`s in the queue and subscriber subscribes to the queue
-- kafka works based on log based system , the logs are maintained by the zookeeper
+An Asynchronous service-to-service communication used in a serverless or microservice architecture

-**Benefits of Kafka**
+**Benefits of Kafka or RabbitMQ or any message queues**
 1. high throughput due to its distributed nature
 2. auto-scaling feature inbuilt in kafka
 3. data are replicated in kafka so no loss anyway fault tolerance or single point of failure
 4. highly distributed system as msg`s are kept in more than 1 server
+5. Provides Async Communication thus helps in decoupling services

+## Kafka

+- Open source streaming system used in stream processing , real time data in pipelines at scale
+- kafka is used not only in push notification service but also in linkedin connection recommendation system , movie recommendation by netflix etc , live location in delivery or cab system, async publisher publish events / message`s in the queue and subscriber subscribes to the queue
+- kafka works based on log based system , the logs are maintained by the zookeeper

 **Drawback** : Kafka cannot be used in real time as there can be latency , where we need instant consumption of the messages fom the queue as soon as it is delivered like graviton, stake or like trading systems .
 Kafka consumers consumes the messages from the queue asynchronously